WeakAuras/WeakAuras2/CONTRIBUTING.md

   - Files end with a newline.
   - Line endings in addon files must be Windows-Style (CRLF).
 This is a WoW AddOn, pretty much everyone is going to be running Windows when using or developing WeakAuras.
   - No trailing whitespace at the end of a line.
-- All user-facing strings (names and desc fields in AceConfig tables, mostly) must be localized:
+- All user-facing strings (`names` and `desc` fields in AceConfig tables, mostly) must be localized:
-  - We use a locale scraper to find translation phrases and automatically export them to WoWAce for translation.
+  - We use a locale scraper to find translation phrases and automatically export them to CurseForge for translation.
 This scraper parses the addon files, looking for tokens that look like: `L["some translation phrase"]`.
 You must use double quoted strings, and name the localization table (found at `WeakAuras.L`) `L` in your code for this to work properly.
 - When writing a new file, avoid using semicolons.
 When modifying code in an existing file, try to be consistent, but err on the side of no semicolons.
 - New features should be indicated by concatenating `WeakAuras.newFeatureString` onto the associated translation phrase.
 We will remove the new feature indicator approximately 3 months after the first release.